c76068/Var_LDDMM/README.md

 ```

 ## Set up
-To run functions without GPU acceleration, it only requires MATLAB and [HANSO](https://cs.nyu.edu/overton/software/hanso/) library for L_BFGS optimization.
-We have put HANSO in the folder `/src/optimization/`.
+To run functions without GPU acceleration, you will only need MATLAB and the [HANSO](https://cs.nyu.edu/overton/software/hanso/) library for L_BFGS optimization.
+We have put the HANSO routines in the folder `/src/optimization/`.

 Basic dependencies:
 * MATLAB
 * [HANSO version 2.2](https://cs.nyu.edu/overton/software/hanso/): in `/src/optimization/`

-Var_LDDMM also includes GPU acceleration implementations using [KeOps](https://www.kernel-operations.io/keops/matlab/index.html) library (libkeops-master in folder '/src/').
+Var_LDDMM also includes GPU acceleration implementations using the [KeOps](https://www.kernel-operations.io/keops/matlab/index.html) library (libkeops-master in folder '/src/').
 It must be used on a machine equipped with an NVIDIA graphics card with recent CUDA drivers installed.

 Optional dependencies (GPU acceleration):
 * [KeOps](https://www.kernel-operations.io/keops/matlab/index.html): libkeops-master in folder '/src/'

 ## Usage
 ### Registration:
-We implemented *geodesic shooting* framework and in this framework, the optimization in LDDMM is minimize the cost function with respect to the ***momenta*** variables.
+The approach relies on the Large Deformation Diffeomorphic Metric Mapping (LDDMM) model with *geodesic shooting* scheme in which the cost function is minimized with respect to the ***momenta*** variables.
 Use `registration` function for LDDMM varifolds matching algorithm:
 ```Matlab
 [P_op,summary]= registration(Source,Target,defo,objfun,options)